tigerbot/hyperdht/README.md

 Implementation is based on and intended to work with [mafintosh's `hyperdht` written for nodejs](https://github.com/mafintosh/hyperdht).
 It is built on the following packages also contained in this repository.

+This is an old project from an old job that I resurrected mostly to see if generics helped with the kbucket as much as I remembered thinking it would.

 ## kbucket